stuartpb/ach/README.md

 ## What does it do by default / how is it configurable?

-By default, ach sets the Access-Control-Allow-Origin to '*' (all servers) and the Access-Control-Allow-Headers to 'X-Requested-With' (to allow XmlHttpRequest to declare itself).
-Either of these can be overridden (these defaults are only set when their respective options are `undefined`; notably, if you set allowedOrigin to a different falsy value (such as `null`), you will stop any CORS headers from being sent at all).
+By default, ach sets the Access-Control-Allow-Origin to '*' (all servers) and the Access-Control-Allow-Headers to 'X-Requested-With' (to allow XMLHttpRequest to declare itself).
+Either of these can be overridden (these defaults are only set when their respective options are `undefined`; notably, if you set allowOrigin to a different falsy value (such as `null`), you will stop any CORS headers from being sent at all).

 ach allows you to set a number of headers relevant to the control of CORS to